tkn-tub/semeco_explained/code/flux_balance_analysis/README.md

 - `metNames`: Cell array of strings that provides the full, human‐readable names for each metabolite in the model.
 Each entry in `metNames` corresponds to the metabolite identifier listed in the `mets` field, giving a clearer description of the metabolite (for example, "10_Formyltetrahydrofolate" instead of an abbreviated identifier like "AUXOSC10fthf").
 This field is useful for model visualization, reporting, and ensuring that users can easily interpret the metabolic components during analysis or when presenting results.
+The metabolites' names are also labeled with specific naming conventions such as
+  - '_c': for metabolites in the cytosol,
+  - '_e': for metabolites in the extracellular space, and
+  -  '_m' for metabolites in the mitochondria

 - `metFormulas`: Cell array of strings that contains the chemical formulas for each metabolite listed in the model's mets field.
 These formulas—expressed in standard chemical notation (e.g., "C6H12O6" for glucose)—provide the elemental composition of each metabolite.